US STOCKS-Wall Street rebounds as focus shifts to White House race

 “No matter what happens tomorrow, it will be the impetus to get the stimulus done in coming weeks after the election is decided,” said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

-Materials and industrials posted the sharpest percentage gains among major S&P sectors.
+Energy, materials and industrials enjoyed the sharpest percentage gains among major S&P sectors.

+Value stocks, which tend to outperform growth coming out of a recession, also got a lift.
+The Russell 1000 value index rose about 2%, while the Russell 1000 growth index added about 0.5%.

 The S&P 500 ended a turbulent week at near six-week lows on Friday after quarterly reports from technology mega-caps failed to impress and on surging coronavirus cases in the United States and Europe.